WFSE-SEIU 925 Pay Table Parity

 WFSE-SEIU Pay Table Parity Pay Increases – MOU Implementation

-In coalition bargaining for the 2017-2019 WFSE and SEIU 925 contracts, the unions and the UW agreed that effective October 1, 2017, steps on five pay tables would be changed to line up with the steps on the similar pay table represented by the other union.
+In coalition bargaining for the 2017-2019 WFSE and SEIU 925 contracts, the unions and the UW agreed that effective October 1, 2017, existing steps on five pay tables would be increased to match the steps on the similar pay table represented by the other union.

 This change affects a total of 219 job classes, 192 in WFSE and 27 in SEIU 925.
 The following table summarizes the increases:

 |To match values

 |BABB WFSE||4||Approx. 2% to 4%||BG SEIU 925|

 |BV WFSE||3||Approx. 1% to 3%||B8 SEIU 925|

 Most of the employees receiving pay increases as a result of this change are in WFSE, on WFSE pay tables.
 This is because several rounds of bargaining ago, WFSE and SEIU 925 negotiated different across-the-board amounts.
 For that contract SEIU 925 opted for slightly higher across-the-board increases and WFSE, which at the time had a slower leave accrual schedule, agreed to smaller across-the-board increases than SEIU but bargained sweeping changes to their leave accrual schedule so it matched SEIU’s.
 Because of the difference in across-the-board increases, some WFSE pay tables had steps that were approximately 1% to 2% less than the steps on the comparable SEIU pay tables.

 Who Will Receive Increases?